Axellience/gmm-js-client-sample/README.md

 gmm-js-client-sample
 ====================

-This project contains several example of usage of the GenMyModel API (https://api.genmymodel.com/doc) in JavaScript.
+This project contains some examples of using the GenMyModel API (https://api.genmymodel.com/doc) in JavaScript.

 # Examples